 - 110. WFP will support government stakeholders through policy dialogue and technical assistance with a view to sustainably contributing to the enhancement of government systems, institutions and programmes related to SDG 2 and SDG 17.
 WFP will engage by generating evidence, providing analytical products and proposing policy changes, making use of its corporate experience and partnerships with research institutes and think tanks. - 111.
 WFP will use its analytical capacity, both in-country and through corporate resources, to invest in creating a common understanding of the underlying causes of food insecurity and malnutrition.
-WFP will facilitate North-South, South-South and triangular cooperation in the areas outlined under each activity. - 112.
+WFP will facilitate North-South, South-South and triangular cooperation in the areas outlined under each activity.
+WFP will provide support to ensure that quality data is available for use by the Government to formulate evidence-based policies and will foster the engagement and participation of various stakeholders including communities, civil society and the private sector, acknowledging that their engagement in designing, delivering and benefitting from national food security and nutrition programmes is critical to achieving sustainable results. - 112.
 WFP will promote gender-equitable and gender-transformative approaches to reducing inequality and contributing to women's empowerment, which are necessary to achieve SDG 2.